 Mdina, Malta, is for curious travelers.
 It is a city that will capture your imagination and, as a result, leaves you in awe.
 It is known as the “Silent City” because it became uninhabited after the 1565 Great Siege of Malta.
 The government stripped it of its capital status and gave it to present-day Vittoriosa.
 People started leaving Mdina behind, and it became almost a ghost town.
 Therefore, the “Silent City” nickname refers to the lack of inhabitants.
 Mdina has a small population (about 500 people) living within the city walls.
 The things to do here are top-rate.

 This place has a rich, turbulent, and unique history.
 It fell into the hands of several different empires.
 From the Romans to the Arabs, many rulers governed this town.
 They not only governed it but also made it prosperous in their time.
 That’s why today you can feel the amalgamation of many different cultures in its attractions.
 Even the name, Mdina, is a metamorphic form of Arabic.

-Mdina Malta’s location is next to Rabat’s city, contributing excellent cultural-historical value.
+Mdina Malta is next to Rabat’s city, contributing excellent cultural-historical value.
 Rabat’s history traces back 4000+ years and attracts thousands of tourists yearly.
-When tourists visit Mdina, they usually spend some time in Rabat because Rabat has more cafes and many interesting things to see.
+When tourists visit Mdina, they usually spend some time in Rabat because Rabat has more cafes and many exciting things to see.